Rachel Bodley: Early life and education

-Bodley was born December 7, 1831 in Cincinnati, Ohio.
+Bodley was born December 7, 1831, in Cincinnati, Ohio.
 She was the eldest daughter of the Presbyterian carpenter and pattern maker Anthony Prichard Bodley, of Scotch-Irish descent, and teacher Rebecca Wilson Bodley (née Talbott), of English Quaker descent.
 Bodley was named after her maternal grandmother, Rachel Littler Talbott; she was raised Presbyterian, as were her two older brothers and two younger sisters.
 She completed her primary education by age 12 at the private school her mother ran.
-In 1844 she entered the Wesleyan Female College in Cincinnati and graduated at age 18 in 1849.
-During her studies, she stood out for her work in the college's literary society.
+In 1844, she entered the Ohio Wesleyan Female College in Cincinnati, where she stood out for her work in the college's literary society.
+She graduated at age 18 in 1849.

 Further education and early career

-She was selected as an assistant teacher at Wesleyan after her graduation and rose to the role of preceptress in the higher collegiate studies.
+Bodley was hired as an assistant teacher at Wesleyan after her graduation and rose to the role of preceptress in the higher collegiate studies.
 Though she was lauded for her work at Wesleyan, she was not content with her achievements there and decided to pursue further education.
-In 1860, she begun studying advanced chemistry and physics at the Polytechnic College of Pennsylvania, then the foremost institution of the applied sciences in the US.
+In 1860, she began studying advanced chemistry and physics at the Polytechnic College of Pennsylvania, then the country's foremost institution of the applied sciences.
 During this time, she also studied practical anatomy and physiology at the Woman's Medical College of Pennsylvania in Philadelphia, which she would finish later in her career.

 In 1862, Bodley returned to teaching as a professor of natural sciences at the Cincinnati Female Seminary.
-She made extensive effort in the organization and arrangement of an herbarium which had been donated to the Seminary by the heirs of Joseph Clark (1823-1858), a resident of Cincinnati.
+She made extensive effort in the organization and arrangement of an herbarium which had been donated to the Seminary by the heirs of Joseph Clark (1823–1858), a resident of Cincinnati.
 It was an extensive collection of local flora, and the guide to the collection which Bodley compiled, Catalogue of Plants Contained in Herbarium of Joseph Clark, printed in 1865, also served as a guide to plants for students and travelers in the Cincinnati area.
 Bodley assembled this work in her free time from 1862 to 1865.
 It was the first record of Ohio flora prepared by a woman and her most significant work in botany; her work was later congratulated by Asa Gray, the premier American botanist of the 18th century, as a "very satisfactory contribution to science".
 She later studied many strange plants including Venus flytrap, Lily of the valley, Snowdrops, dwarf hose chestnut, and Alpine sandwort.
 During her tenure at the Seminary, Bodley continued private study in higher mathematics, microscopy, phonography, elocution, music, French, German, and drawing.